mosabbir4210/Azure-Enterprise-Server-Secure-Multi-Service-Stack-with-Zero-Trust-Architecture/README.md

 ---

-# 🏗️ Phase 1: Infrastructure & OS Hardening
+# 🏗️ Infrastructure & OS Hardening

 Before deploying production services, the operating system was updated, secured, and prepared with administrative utilities.